Wave Function Collapse

 If quantum mechanics is only a logical mathematical construct, can it ever be forwarded as a description of any form of underlying physical reality?

 In the context of this question, we might now realise why the debate between the ontological and epistemological positions has continued for so long.
-The epistemological position, as associated with original Copenhagen interpretation, may simply reflect a recognition that while quantum mechanics can produce very accurate predictions, it appears to fail to fully explain these predictions; although we should possibly note that some people believe that any deeper understanding beyond quantum mechanics is impossible.
-In contrast, the ontological position philosophically seeks an understanding of the nature of being, i.e. existence, and therefore rejects the assumption that our present understanding, based on quantum mechanics, must forever defined the limits of our understanding of any deeper reality, assuming that it does exist.
+The epistemological position, as associated with the original Copenhagen interpretation, may simply reflect a recognition that while quantum mechanics can produce very accurate predictions, it appears to fail to fully explain these predictions as a physical model; although we should possibly note that some people believe that any deeper understanding beyond quantum mechanics is impossible.
+In contrast, the ontological position philosophically seeks an understanding of the nature of being, i.e. existence, and therefore rejects the assumption that our present understanding, based on quantum mechanics, must forever defined the limits of our understanding of any deeper physical reality, assuming that it does exist.